aws-samples/dynamic-sagemaker-pipelines-framework/README.md

     - **{model-name}***: The name of the model.
     - **source_directory***: A common source_dir path to use for all steps within the modeling unit
-    - **name**: Identifier for SageMaker jobs that are created.
-If not specified, SageMaker Pipelines will create job_name
     - **[processing](https://docs.aws.amazon.com/sagemaker/latest/dg/build-and-manage-steps.html#step-type-processing)**: This section specifies preprocessing parameters below.
 Please see [Amazon SageMaker documentation](https://sagemaker.readthedocs.io/en/stable/workflows/pipelines/sagemaker.workflow.pipelines.html#sagemaker.workflow.steps.ProcessingStep) for descriptions of each parameter

         ```